‘Frequently Asked Questions’ regarding Intensive Interaction

 The techniques we use to do Intensive Interaction with someone include:

-- Letting the person lead the nature and form of the interaction: using some aspect of the person’s communication behaviour as the starting point of the interaction, and building the interaction around a shared repertoire of activities based on what the person can already do.
+• Letting the person lead the nature and form of the interaction: using some aspect of the person’s communicative behaviour as the starting point of the interaction, and building the interaction around a shared repertoire of activities based on what the person can do and already does.

-- Exchanging eye contacts and facial expressions: using clear facial expressions and sensitive eye contact with the person e.g. using soft eye contact, clear smiles, winking, etc.
+• Exchanging eye contacts and facial expressions: using clear facial expressions and sensitive eye contact with the person e.g. using soft eye contact, clear smiles, etc.

-- Using ‘running commentaries’: using a positive ‘running commentary’ on our person’s actions, or on things that we can both see e.g. using simple language to comment on what’s going on: “wow, great, yeah”, “I can see you”, “here they come”, etc.
+• Using ‘running commentaries’: using a positive ‘running commentary’ on a person’s actions, or on things that we can both see, e.g. using simple language to comment on what’s going on: “yeah, great, yeah”, “here they come”, etc.

-The frequent use of Intensive Interaction with a person with social or communication impairments helps them to develop their social interaction skills even further.
+The frequent use of Intensive Interaction with a person with social or communication differences or difficulties helps us to understand their social communication better and build better connections with them.
+It can also help the person themselves develop their social interaction skills even further.

 Are there any simple Intensive Interaction “Dos & Don’ts” to remember?